Audax117/Audax117/README.md

 - Biological foundations and methods of biotechnology
 - Mechanical measurements and biomedical instrumentation

 My Bachelor Thesis focused on the Time-Frequency analysis of muscular recruitment in patients affected by Parkinson's disease.
 Muscular activation was assesed in time-frequency domain using the wavelet transform on EEG singnals acquired from muscles involved in gait.
+Contraction onset was determined by thresholding the power-spectra of the transformed signal and compared with motion-analysis-derived gait data.

 ## Master's Degree
 My Master academic formation included courses in: